Victor Henri: Work

 where $v$, $S$ and $P$ denote the reaction velocity and the substrate and product concentrations, respectively. $K_1$ and $K_2$ stand for the dissociation constants of the enzyme-substrate-complex and enzyme–product complex, respectively, and $V$ is a constant.

 It took about ten years before biochemists realized the full significance of this equation.
 In particular, Henri's work was extended by the German biochemist Leonor Michaelis and the Canadian physician Maud Menten.
 They investigated invertase (saccharase) as well.
 In a seminal paper in 1913, they derived the equation in more detail and interpreted it more profoundly.
 In particular, they interpreted the constants in the equation correctly and comprehensively.
 In particular, they recognized that considering the behaviour in the steady state at zero time with $P$ = 0 would lead to simpler and more easily interpretable results, and thus paved the way for general applications.

 In most cases, the equation is used for the special case $P$ = 0 and it is usually called the Michaelis-Menten equation, and sometimes the Henri-Michaelis-Menten equation.
-Deichmann et al. (2013) have suggested that the term Henri kinetics should be used for equation (2) in the case in which $P > 0$.
+Deichmann et al. (2013) have suggested that the term Henri's equation should be used for equation (2) in the case in which $P > 0$.

 Serge Nicolas wrote a comprehensive biographical article (in French) on Henri, and a recent discussion of Henri's place in the history of enzyme kinetics, including an English translation of his thesis, is available.